Ignacio Garrido: Professional career

-Garrido turned professional in 1993 and after playing the Challenge Tour that year, he joined the European Tour in 1994.
+In 1993, Garrido turned professional.
+He played on the Challenge Tour that year.

+In 1994, Garrido joined the European Tour.
 His best year on the Tour was 1997, when he finished sixth on the Order of Merit.
 Garrido and his father were the first father and son combination to have won on the European Tour since it began in 1972.

 One of the highlights of his career was playing for Europe winning the 1997 Ryder Cup on Spanish soil, for the first time in Europe played outside the British Isles and with Seve Ballesteros as the first Spanish captain of the European team.
 The Garridos were the second father and son combination to have played in the Ryder Cup after Percy and Peter Alliss.

-Another highlight of Garido's career was winning the prestigious Volvo PGA Championship at Wentworth Club, England, in 2003, beating Trevor Immelman in a playoff.
+Another highlight of Garrido's career was winning the prestigious Volvo PGA Championship at Wentworth Club, England, in 2003, beating Trevor Immelman in a playoff.